MehulChourasia28/The-Great-Escape-Robotics-Project/README.md

    * For **1 (Line Following)** or **3 (Lava Pit)** or **4 (Steps)**: leave the Serial Monitor at **115200**.
    * For **2 (Wall Following)**: once you see “Wall-follower starting…”, switch your Serial Monitor to **9600** to see its debug prints.
-7. **Use the Physical Button (pin 2)** or send a UDP packet to port 55500 containing exactly the ASCII text `Stop` (no newline) to pause/resume motors at any time, regardless of which behavior is running.
+7. **Use the Physical Button** or send a UDP packet to port 55500 containing exactly the ASCII text `Stop` (no newline) to pause/resume motors at any time, regardless of which behavior is running.

----

-That completes the detailed README explaining each file’s role, combined usage in a single `Main.ino`, and how to run any behavior without worrying about pin‐wiring or robot‐specific details.